faridekhalili/Appclustering/README.md

         - *preprocessed.csv*
     - Outputs:
         - The topic model with the highest coherence score.
-        - *labeled.csv*: preprocessed.csv labeled with the dominant topic in the topic distribution of each of the application description documents.
+        - *labeled.csv*: The preprocessed train set labeled with the dominant topic in the topic distribution of each of the application description documents.
 3. Run word embedding trainer scripts (*glove_trainer.py*, *w2v_trainer.py*, *fast_text_trainer.py*)
     - Inputs:
-        - The topic model with the highest coherence score.
-        - *dictionary*
-        - *tfidf_model*
-        - *tfidf_corpus*
         - *labeled.csv*
     - Outputs:
         - Word embedding models trained on each of the subsets divided by topics.